 Property in Louisville Adds to West Shore’s Growing Kentucky Portfolio

-BOSTON, May 25, 2021 /PRNewswire/ — West Shore LLC, a multifamily real estate investment firm, has acquired Haven on Tucker, a brand-new Class A property in Louisville, Kentucky.
+BOSTON, May 25, 2021 /PRNewswire/ — West Shore, a multifamily real estate investment firm, has acquired Haven on Tucker, a brand-new Class A property in Louisville, Kentucky.
 The company continues to grow its national footprint with the addition of this 370-unit apartment community.
 West Shore’s expanding national portfolio now includes more than 9,800 apartment homes.

 “This acquisition is representative of West Shore’s plan to continue to build our presence in growing markets, where we can leverage our regional teams and expertise,” said Steven P. Rosenthal, Chairman of West Shore.
 “We expect to continue our significant growth in Kentucky, and nationally as well.”
 The company owns and operates three other properties in Kentucky: Hamburg Farms, Enclave at Hartland, and 1809 at Winchester, all in Lexington.